Brass band sections in the United Kingdom: University bands

-Like Youth bands, University bands are usually not registered, as many players are shared with other registered bands.
+There are around 40 university brass bands (or brass ensembles) in the UK,.
+Like Youth bands, university bands are usually not registered, as many players also play with nearby registered bands.
 Furthermore, the standard of many university brass bands oscillates widely every year when a third of their players graduate and are replaced.
 This means the standard contesting sections can struggle to reflect the actual standard of the bands.
-Even those university bands who are not registered often compete in contests which allow "scratch", unregistered, or university bands.
-Some major competitions (e.g. Whit Friday) award a university section prize, but this is even rarer than for youth bands.

 The main inter-university brass band contest is UniBrass, the National University Brass Band Championships of Great Britain and Northern Ireland.
 UniBrass is an annual entertainment contest organised by students, supported by the UniBrass Foundation (a registered charity in England and Wales).
 University bands are separated into two sections, the Trophy and the Shield, which run concurrently over one day in February.
 The first UniBrass contest took place in Lancaster in 2011.
-UniBrass 2023 will be hosted by the University of Warwick.
+UniBrass 2025 was hosted by the University of Cardiff.

-The current National University Brass Band Champions of Great Britain and Northern Ireland are "Royal Birmingham Conservatoire Brass Band", having won the UniBrass Trophy in 2022.
-The University of Leeds Brass Band won the UniBrass Shield in 2022.
+The current National University Brass Band Champions of Great Britain and Northern Ireland are the University of Birmingham, having won the UniBrass Trophy in 2025.
+Sheffield University & Sheffield Hallam University Brass Band won the UniBrass Shield in 2025.

+Even those university bands who are not registered often compete in contests which allow "scratch", unregistered, or university bands.
+Some major competitions (e.g. Whit Friday) award a university section prize, but this is even rarer than for youth bands.